 If you love arts and culture, Brighton is a truly great place to be.
 England’s largest arts festival, the Brighton Fringe, takes place in the town every year, making it a centre for creativity and culture.

 There are also lots of art galleries, such as the Brighton Museum and Art Gallery, as well as around 500 bands playing every night of the week!
 Public art is an important part of Brighton’s identity too, so you’ll even see sculptures, street furniture and murals as you walk around.

-Brighton is well known for its focus on sustainable, ethical food that is sourced from the surrounding areas.
-There are many restaurants (including lots of vegetarian and vegan eateries!) that showcase Brighton’s amazing local food, so you can eat delicious food and support independent businesses at the same time!
-It’s not all English food, though; you can find restaurants serving cuisine from across the world.
+Brighton is well known for its focus on sustainable, ethical food that's sourced from the surrounding areas.
+There are many restaurants (including lots of vegetarian and vegan eateries!) that showcase Brighton’s amazing local food.
+So, you can eat delicious food and support independent businesses at the same time!
+It’s not all English food, though.
+You can find restaurants serving cuisine from across the world.
 You might find a traditional dish from your home country, or discover a new favourite!

-Brighton boasts 100s of parks and gardens, so if you want to find a spot where you can sit and relax, you’ll be spoilt for choice.
+Brighton boasts 100s of parks and gardens, so there are loads of places to sit and relax.
 The largest park is Preston Park, and the South Downs National Park is also just a 15-minute drive away and offers a wonderful spot to enjoy the countryside.
 You could even enjoy a day-trip to the world-famous white cliffs of Seven Sisters Country Park, which is about 1 hour away by bus or train.